Qurayba bint Abi Umayya

-Qurayba "the Younger" bint Abi Umayya, a companion of Muhammad, and was in succession, a wife of, the later second caliph Umar and the first Umayyad caliph Mu'awiya.
+Qurayba "the Younger" bint Abi Umayya was a disciple and follower (Sahabiya) of Muhammad and a wife of the second Rashidun caliph, Umar, and then of the first Umayyad caliph, Mu'awiya.

 Biography

 Family

 She was from the Makhzum clan of the Quraysh tribe in Mecca.
 Her father, Abu Umayya ibn al-Mughira, was the chief of Mecca in the early seventh century.
 Her mother was Atika bint Utba, a member of the Abdshams clan of the Quraysh.
 Hence Hind bint Utba was her maternal aunt while Umm Salama was her paternal sister.

 First marriage

 She married Umar before 616.
 Umar was concurrently married to Zaynab bint Maz'un and to Umm Kulthum bint Jarwal, who had between them five children, while Qurayba was childless.

 Umar converted to Islam in 616.
 The whole family emigrated to Medina in 622, although Umm Kulthum and Qurayba were still polytheists.
-Quarayba is briefly mentioned in Medina in an incident when she helped to care for her sister Umm Salama's baby.
+Qurayba is briefly mentioned in Medina in an incident when she helped to care for her sister Umm Salama's baby.

 Soon after the Treaty of Hudaybiya in 628, Muhammad (صلى الله عليه و سلم) announced a revelation that Muslims were ordered to "hold not to the cords of disbelieving women."
 Accordingly, Umar divorced Umm Kulthum and Qurayba, and they both returned to Mecca.